raspberrypilearning/surprise-animation/en/step_8.md

 Why not invite your friends to create a project?
 Let them know how you had fun.

-If you have a Scratch account, and have shared your Surprise! animation project, keep an eye out for comments that others may make about your creation.
+If you have a Scratch account, and have shared your 'Surprise! animation' project, keep an eye out for comments that others may make about your creation.
 Feedback is a great way to reflect on your work.
 Ignore any comments that are unhelpful or irrelevant.

 [[[comments-feedback-scratch]]]